sjhuang26/thinking-system/README.md

     - details can turn into new cues
     - details can be shared between multiple cues
     - etc.
-- Start judging correctness on how cognitively surprising the difference between the actual case and the anticipated case is.
+- Start judging correctness on how **surprising** the difference between the actual case and the anticipated case is.
-- Avoid "Packer self-blame" and other conscious/subconscious issues, especially during the metaphor-ization of logical associations.
-  - a "NOT" sign for the NOT relation
-  - a "LESS" sign for the LESS relation
-  - imagining the bubble that says "NOT (A =/= B)" sprouting from the bubble of "A == B"
-- Accept that you will have to "relearn" the educational constructs that you learned through rote.
+- Accept that you will have to relearn the **educational constructs** that you learned through rote.
   - You should start thinking in terms of "KWL charts," "hamburger models of essays," and so on.
+  - Create metaphors for logical relations and inductions.
+    - "NOT" signs
+    - "LESS THAN" and "MORE THAN" signs
+    - Imagine a bubble that says "NOT (A =/= B)" sprouting from the bubble of "A == B".
   - Create a productive standardized format of data exchange.
     - This is discussed at length in the more advanced or TODO sections?
-- Combinations of experiential exercises such as rationality reflection, ACT therapy deliteralization, and Snaps make practicing this shift feel like "downhill sledding" -- and it should?
+- Use proper **self-regulation exercises** such as rationality reflection, ACT therapy deliteralization, and Snaps.
+  - a feeling that self-regulation is as easy as "downhill sledding"
+  - TODO: investigate self-regulation denseness vs. sparseness?
+  - TODO: create a comprehensive guide on avoiding "Packer self-blame" and other conscious/subconscious issues?
   - The rationality network is extremely resilient to stress; therefore, it buffers the psychological risks of the training.
     - social norms result in particular cases of wildly varying first principles, but the first principles of the first principles are far more similar; this is the sense of common human identity
 - Visualize a **zero cue** which is a small gray-colored sphere that can be colored depending on the position in the formula.
 Treat it as the top of the **cue hierarchy** -- the Platonic Ideal that all **one cues** (specific cues) descend from.
-  - ```0&1```
+  - To be clear, the portal formula is: ```0&1```
   - Is mastering the logic of variables equal to mastering logical comparisons between specific objects?
 Is creativity the metaphorical combinatorial collision of thousands of spheres?
 Is there a general aptitude of jumping from one sphere to another sphere independent from the first one?
 The point is to build confidence in the skill generalization.

 ## Technical Aspects